Bubobubobubobubo/Sova/website/static/doc_define_languages/define-languages.typ

 == Lifespan of a theLanguage program execution

-Each step is always associated to a (potentially empty) theLanguage program.
+Each frame is always associated to a (potentially empty) theLanguage program.
-When the environment is such that a new step shall begin, the scheduler is responsible for instantiating a new execution of the theLanguage program associated to this step (as shown in @fig:steps where programs BP1, BP2 and BP3 respectively correspond to steps 1, 2 and 3).
+When the environment is such that a new frame shall begin, the scheduler is responsible for instantiating a new execution of the theLanguage program associated to this frame (as shown in @fig:frames where programs BP1, BP2 and BP3 respectively correspond to frames 1, 2 and 3).
 Once a program execution is instantiated, this program is executed by the scheduler until it is finished (that is, until a normal end of the program is reached, or until an error occurs in the program).

-Notice that the duration of a program execution is in general not related to the duration of the step in which it started: it may be shorter or longer.
+Notice that the duration of a program execution is in general not related to the duration of the frame in which it started: it may be shorter or longer.
-It is even possible that the same step occurs again before the end of the corresponding program execution, leading to two instances of the same program running at the same time (as for program BP2 in @fig:steps)
+It is even possible that the same frame occurs again before the end of the corresponding program execution, leading to two instances of the same program running at the same time (as for program BP2 in @fig:frames)

 #figure(
-  image("steps.png", width: 80%),
+  image("frames.png", width: 80%),
-  caption: [A theLanguage program execution is instantiated at each step], ) <fig:steps>
+  caption: [A theLanguage program execution is instantiated at each frame], ) <fig:frames>

 == How theLanguage programs are executed